 For the CLI any system with a gcc compiler should suffice.

 For the GUI the requirements are GTK3+ and gnuplot.

-If you decide to use the GUI, I strongly recommend you to take a look at Jens-Ulrich Frölich’s blog Leaves of Science.
+If you decide to use the GUI, I strongly recommend you to take a look at Jens-Ulrich Frölich’s blog Leaves of Science or his github-page.
 He has improved the user experience a lot and uses Octave to analyze the collected data.